 3. A secondary magenta stencil 'B' cancel.

-2003 Philatelic FOundation certificate.
+2003 Philatelic Foundation certificate.
 Major double transfer (T5).
 Very scarce on document.

 Unusual fancy printed cancel, with the gothic letter initials at top.
 Because these are seen with different letter combinations at top, speculation is that these are for bond coupons, with the bondholder's initials printed at top.